 OSMC, formerly known as Raspbmc is the leading-edge video entertainment center for Raspberry Pi.
 Based on Kodi/XBMC, the platform offers a sleek interface & a massive media library that takes Raspberrians’ entertainment experience to new heights.

 But, the geo-restrictions may spoil your fun when you try to watch mainstream channels.
-In this guide, we will help you how to bypass geo-restrictions and access leading-edge channels with OSMC VPN from anywhere.
+In this guide, we will help you how to bypass geo-restrictions and access leading-edge channels with OSMC VPN in New Zealand.

-You can follow these simple steps to configure VPN on OSMC for Raspberry Pi that include:
+You can follow these simple steps to configure VPN on OSMC in New Zealand for Raspberry Pi that include:

 - First add a PPTP client by using the following command: